1969 Chevelle Engine Photos & 396 cid Engine Production Numbers

 [ 1965 ] | [ 1966 ] | [ 1967 ] | [ 1968 ] | [ 1969 ] | [ 1970 ] | [ 1971 ] | [ 1972 ]

 A few things should be mentioned about the 1969 396/402 engines.
 Towards the end of the model year the 396 cid engine was increased to 402 cid.
 Rumors abound for the reason of the 402 cid existence.
 One is that Tonawanda has a lot of bare blocks rusting away and decided to bore them +0.030 to clean them up.
 GM wouldn't do this.
-It is believed this was done in preparation of 1970 (when all 396 cid engines were really 402 cid) and engines over 400 cid had lower restrictions on smog regulations.
+It is believed the increase in bore size was done in preparation of 1970 (when all "396" cid engines were really 402 cid) because engines over 400 cid had lower restrictions on smog regulations.
+Whatever the reason the 'new' 402 would become the base engine in the 1970 SS396 option even though it was the larger 402 cid engine size.
+This 402cid engine was also available from 1970-1972 as RPO LS3 and referred to as either a 400-4 or a Turbo-Jet 400 to distinguish it from a newly introduced 400 cid small block V8 referred to as either a 400-2 (as it was only available with a 2-barrel carburetor) or a Turbo-Fire 400.
+The small block version of the 400 cid engine was only available in full size Chevrolets and the 1970 Monte Carlo.

 RPO L35 = 59,786